getbigger-io/prisma-fixtures/README.md

 [![License](https://img.shields.io/npm/l/prisma-fixtures-cli.svg?style=flat-square)](https://github.com/getbigger-io/prisma-fixtures/blob/master/LICENSE)

 Relying on [faker.js](https://github.com/marak/Faker.js/), prisma-fixtures-cli allows you to create a ton of fixtures/fake data for use while developing or testing your project.
-It gives you a few essential tools to make it very easy to generate complex data with constraints in a readable and easy to edit way, so that everyone on your team can tweak the fixtures if needed.
+It gives you a few essential tools to make it very easy to collect complex data with constraints in a readable and easy to edit way, so that everyone on your team can tweak the fixtures if needed.

 This package has been adapted from [TypeORM Fixtures CLI](https://github.com/RobinCK/typeorm-fixtures) thanks to its